Tones of Reading Comprehension – GRE,GMAT,CATRahul Singh

 Tones of Reading Comprehension

-The tone that an author uses greatly influences what kind of story he or she tells and how the audience perceives it.
+The tone that an author uses in a reading comprehension greatly influences what kind of story he or she tells and how the audience perceives it.
 To develop a better understanding of the text and to answer well in entrance exams like CAT,GRE,GMAT,etc.; it is important to understand the style and tone of the passage.

 Narrative and Descriptive: